Virtual Emmys: Less walking, talking, but beware the Wi-Fi

 Whether ABC and the ceremony’s producers decide to gamble on mixing live and pre-taped elements remains to be seen, with planning for the Sept.
 20 event hosted by Jimmy Kimmel under wraps.

-The risks and rewards of going live are well-known to Adam Sharp, head of the New York-based TV academy that administers Emmys for programs outside of prime-time; those are under the auspices of the LA-based TV academy.
+The risks and rewards of going live are well-known to Adam Sharp, head of the New York-based TV academy that administers Emmys for programs outside of prime-time series; those are under the auspices of the LA-based TV academy.

 He has already soldiered through the daytime and sports Emmy ceremonies that were in the vanguard of an unprecedented awards season.
 The Aug.
 11 sports awards tackled a challenging live presentation.

 “We were at the mercy of the home internet gods,” said Sharp, with presenters and nominees using desktop computers and tablets to take part in the online ceremony.